How to use Figure.NZ and engage our services.

 You can engage us in the following ways.

-- Publish specific datasets: These can be your own, or others’ if we’re allowed to use them.
+- To publish specific datasets.
+These can be your own, or others’, if we’re allowed to use them.
 You can use us as your external-facing channel for getting your data open and getting it used.
-Examples of those using us this way include the NZ Treasury, Department of Internal Affairs, and the NZ Defence Force.
+Examples of those using us this way include the Treasury, Department of Internal Affairs, and the NZ Defence Force.

-- Publish data on a topic: Want to see a range of data on a specific topic published?
+- To publish data on a topic.
+Want to see a range of data on a specific topic published?
 We can look at public domestic and international providers to publish data for you.
 Examples of those using us this way include Department of Prime Minister and Cabinet, Auckland Tourism, Events and Economic Development Agency, and InternetNZ.

-- Create charts and maps: if you want particular charts and maps that aren’t already on figure.nz we can make these for you.
+- To create charts and maps.
+If you want particular charts and maps that aren’t already on figure.nz, we can make these for you.
 This may be for a report, blog, online stories, presentations or pitches, especially when you need the added benefit of having our trusted and neutral third party branding.
-We will do our best to make what’s useful for you, but we won’t compromise our standards.
+We’ll do our best to make what’s useful for you, but we won’t compromise our standards.

 Why use our services

-Organisations engage us instead of publishing their own data because:
+Organisations engage us instead of publishing their own data for the following reasons.

 - We make it easy to find.
 If people can’t find your data, they can’t use it.

 - We make it easy to understand.
 Data that’s presented in lots of different styles is too hard for people to use.
-We put the data you care about into a consistent and usable format.
+We put the data you care about into consistent and usable formats.

 - We support your data.
 Our social media engagement and promotional campaigns are fully backed by an expert team who can answer questions about your data and how to use it.